 Amable had isolated himself from all that he once loved, his closure in himself had caused the feelings and emotions of others to become irrelevant.
 Due to his rough and unconsidered treatment of others, people who appreciated him and his loved ones were gradually moving away from him.

 Lack of emotional intelligence

 One of the problems that Amable had was a lack of emotional intelligence.
-This can be defined as the ability of a person to manage, understand, select, and work their emotions, and the emotions of others.
+It can define as the ability of a person to manage, understand, select, and work on their emotions, and the emotions of others.